Cadillac Lyriq: China

-Pre-orders for the Lyriq opened in China in November 2021 with over 5,000 pre-orders within half a month, with reservations opening in June 2022 and deliveries beginning in October that year, or December for the all-wheel drive model.
+Pre-orders for the Lyriq (IQ锐歌 (IQ ruì gē, IQ sharp song)) opened in China in November 2021 with over 5,000 pre-orders within half a month, with reservations opening in June 2022 and deliveries beginning in October that year, or December for the all-wheel drive model.
 It was initially offered with a 95.7 kWh battery pack but retained the same motor setup as other markets, allowing for CLTC range ratings of 653 km for rear-wheel drive and 600. km for all-wheel drive.

 A new base version was introduced at Auto Guangzhou 2023 in November, equipped with fewer features and a single 335 hp motor with 440 lbft of torque, allowing for a lower price.
 It has a CLTC range rating of 502 km.

 The Lyriq-V was unveiled in China in March 2025 with sales to begin later in the year as a 2026.
 It will be produced locally, and is the first Cadillac V model to be sold in the country.